 Collecting tolls and enforcing payment

-Payment of the tolls is monitored by stationary automatic enforcement gantries.
+With its satellite and mobile communications-based tolling technology, Germany has one of the most modern tolling systems in the world.
+First and foremost, this means that new route and charge data can be transferred without the need for sophisticated roadside infrastructure and without the vehicles having to visit a garage.
+The vehicle parameters that are relevant to the collection of tolls as well as the journey data are transmitted in encrypted form by the on-board unit to Toll Collect’s data processing centre.
+The toll is calculated there.
+Payment of the tolls is monitored by stationary automatic enforcement gantries on motorways and by enforcement posts on federal highways.
 In addition, the Federal Office for Goods Transport has mobile enforcement vehicles and portable enforcement gantries, which are used on bridges over federal motorways and federal highways.
-Users who pay no toll or the incorrect toll are committing an administrative offence and have to pay a penalty charge or fine in addition to recovery of the toll.
+Users who pay no toll or an incorrect amount are committing an administrative offence and have to pay a penalty charge or fine in addition to recovery of the toll.

 Infrastructure cost study as a basis for calculating toll rates

-In accordance with the relevant EU directive (in German) the level of HGV tolls must be based on the actual infrastructure costs.
+In accordance with the relevant EU directive the level of HGV tolls must be based on the actual infrastructure costs.
 These are primarily the costs of constructing, upgrading, maintaining and operating the road network.

-The statement of infrastructure costs was most recently updated in 2018 for the period from 2018 to 2022.
+The statement of infrastructure costs was created in 2018 for the period from 2018 to 2022.
 The calculation methodology used for the 2002, 2007 and 2013 statements of infrastructure costs was continued.
 Like in the previous statement of infrastructure costs, external costs caused by air and noise pollution have also been calculated.
 Under the Infrastructure Charging Directive, these external costs may additionally be allocated to infrastructure costs.

 Financial assistance programmes for the harmonization of tolling systems